“Yea, but where are you really from?”

 When You Are The Target Or An Ally

-We may to try to prevent microaggressions but since they are often unconscious slights, we need to prepare ourselves to respond when we a recognize a microaggression has been perpetrated against us or others (Nadal, 2014) .
-Some individuals may respond passive aggressively as a way to communicate they are upset or annoyed, or actively, perhaps venting anger.
+We may try to prevent microaggressions but since they are often unconscious slights, we need to prepare ourselves to respond when we recognize a microaggression has been perpetrated against us or others (Nadal, 2014).
+Some individuals may respond passive aggressively as a way to communicate they are upset or annoyed, or actively by perhaps venting anger.
 Individuals can also react in an assertive way and address how the microaggression made them feel with the perpetrator.

-- Remember that offense was not probably not the intent and if we are upset we can take moment to re-center ourselves.
+- Remember that offense was probably not the intent and if we are upset we can take a moment to re-center ourselves.

-- Describe the incident objectively, state your feelings to avoid blaming or judging.
+- Describe the incident objectively and state your feelings to avoid blaming or judging.

 - Be direct in your communication so that the offense is unambiguous.

-- If the “perpetrator” denies having been offensive, determine if further conversation will be beneficial and productive.
-If this happens, HR or 3rd party intervention may help.
+- If the perpetrator denies having been offensive, determine if further conversation will be beneficial and productive.
+If this happens, human resources or third-party intervention may help.